seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-2.md

  ![](../media/fire11.png)

- **If any server failover happens adventureworkscontoso database will retain the data.**
+ >**If any server failover happens adventureworkscontoso database will retain the data.**

-**Please dont cleanup the resources as we need it for next exercises.**
+### Clean up resources

+>**Please do not delete resources you deployed in this lab.
+You will reference them in the next lab of this module.**

+### Review

+In this lab, you have:

++ Configured server-level firewall rules using Azure Portal.
++ Configured database firewall rules.